 Have you or someone you know had to use the services of a Public Defender?
 Are you satisfied with how they handled your case and represented you in court?

-Court records are are public records and are available upon request.
+Court records are public records and are available upon request.
 Court records contain a case file containing a docket and each of the documents filed in the case.
 You are able to access your court case records via the internet service, or at the Clerk of Court.

 Clerk of Court